wp-plugins/wordbooker/readme.txt

 == Upgrade Notice ==

-If you've upgrading from my forked version of Robert's Wordbook plugin ( http://wordpress.org/extend/plugins/wordbook ) then you'll have to remove the old version first as it's a new application and uses different API keys.
-If you dont want to lose track of any posts you've published with my version then BEFORE you de-install, export the wordbook_postcomments table.
-Then remove the old app, install this one, set up your configuration and then import the wordbook_postcomments table.
+If you've upgrading from  Robert Tsai'ss Wordbook plugin ( http://wordpress.org/extend/plugins/wordbook ) then you'll have to deactivate it first and make sure that the tables have been deleted from the database

 If you are upgrading from an earlier version of wordbooker then DO NOT deactivate the plugin before you upgrade as this will remove the tables.
 Simply delete the contents of the wordbooker folder and upload the new version.